scm-manager/website/content/posts/2021-12-13-log4shell/index.md

 Feel free to contact us if you have further questions.
 You can contact the DEV team directly on [GitHub](https://github.com/scm-manager/scm-manager/) and make sure to check out our new [community platform](https://community.cloudogu.com/c/scm-manager/).

+# Update (2021-12-15)

+On December, 14th the Logback team [released a patch](http://logback.qos.ch/news.html) that removed a potential vulnerability.
+This can be exploited, if the attacker has write access to the logback configuration file.
+Although this should not be possible with SCM-Manager out of the box, we still recommend to upgrade to [version 2.27.3](https://scm-manager.org/download/2.27.3/) of SCM-Manager, where we have updated this dependency.